-I made this Chocolate Stout Cake for a Memorial Day party.
+I originally made this Chocolate Stout Cake for a Memorial Day party.
 The chocolate cake has Guinness in it and the frosting is a Dorie Greenspan recipe that calls for malted milk powder.
 So chocolate cake plus stout plus malt.
 If you’re looking for a beer themed cake that doesn’t taste like beer, this is it.

 Now I just need to update the photo, which means I need to make the cake again.
 If you try it, let me know.
 This is one I threw together pretty quickly, but it was well received.

 - 3/4 cup Dutch process unsweetened cocoa powder or Hershey’s Dark

 - 2 cups all purpose flour 260 grams